-All tables associated with this release can be found under data tables on the delay compensation claims page on the ORR data portal.
+Table 17.01 which can be found on the ORR data portal also provides the volume of claims which are received.
 The figures presented in this release are provisional and subject to revision.
 Note some train operators have changed delay compensation scheme since 2018-19 so some time comparisons must be treated with caution.